 Patent insurance and trade mark insurance, known collectively as IP insurance (or intellectual property insurance), will support you financially in these situations.
 It acts as a deterrent (because the other side will realise you have the financial backing to pursue an argument), and thus typically encourages a speedier settlement.

-Albright IP has negotiated extremely good preferential rates for patent and trade mark insurance for our clients.
+Albright IP has negotiated incomparable preferential rates for patent and trade mark insurance for our clients.

 An outline of the insurance packages available is provided below, listing the amount covered the territory it applies to.
 Downstream costs in any contentious matter should also be lower if we are handling your patent or trade mark case, since we will already be aware of the details of your invention or brand.